raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

-Open your 'GamemasterController' script and amend the condition in OnTriggerEnter to only run if the player collides and the button hasn't been pressed:
+Open your **GamemasterController** script and amend the condition in **OnTriggerEnter** to only run if the Player collides and the button hasn't been pressed:

 --- code ---
 ---